There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Method

 \subsection{Representation consistency learning}

 Specifically, the pre-training objective is composed of two components: a \textit{contrastive loss} that facilitates semantic learning, and a \textit{representation consistency loss} that enforces alignment of semantics across points on the same ODE trajectory.
-Both objectives are in the form of the~\eqref{eq:consistency_model_obj}, while adopting the infoNCE~\citep{oord2019representationlearningcontrastivepredictive} as the distance metric.
-Formally, the infoNCE metric for both terms can be written as
+Both objectives are in the form of the~\eqref{eq:consistency_model_obj}, while adopting the NT-Xent~\citep{chen2020simpleframeworkcontrastivelearning} as the distance metric.
+Formally, the NT-Xent metric for both terms can be written as

 where $\vq$ is an encoded sample, with $\vq^{+}$ and $\vq^{-}$ representing its positive and negative counterparts respectively.
 For the contrastive loss, the positive pairs are constructed through data augmentation, while other samples in the batch are treated as negatives.
 The representation consistency loss uses temporally adjacent points along the ODE trajectory as positive pairs, e.g., $(\vx_{t_n}, \vx_{t_{n-1}})$, while adjacent points from different trajectories serve as negatives, e.g., $(\vx_{t_n}, \vx'_{t_{n-1}})$.
 The temporal data pairs is crafted following \eqref{eq:temporal_pair} as discussed in Section~\ref{sec:background}.
 As a result, the overall pre-training objective can be formally depicted as